 Please also ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Author Gateway.

 Your SAGE Production Editor will keep you informed as to your article’s progress throughout the production process.
 Proofs will made available to the corresponding author via our editing portal SAGE Edit, or by email to the corresponding author and should be returned promptly.
 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations, sequence and contact details are correct, and that Funding and Conflict of Interest statements, if any, are accurate.
 Please note that if there are any changes to the author list at this stage all authors will be required to complete and sign a form authorising the change.

 Online First allows final articles (completed and approved articles awaiting assignment to a future issue) to be published online prior to their inclusion in a journal issue, which significantly reduces the lead time between submission and publication.
 Visit the SAGE Journals help page for more details, including how to cite Online First articles.

 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information should be sent to the editorial office at email@example.com.
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Therapeutic Advances in Cardiovascular Disease editorial office as follows: